Headshot CG Environment Brian Schrank, PhD

 The International School, Beth's School

-I spent three years traveling through Asia and loved it.
-I taught English in Taiwan halfway through the trip to recharge my funds.
+I spent three years traveling in Asia, teaching English in Taiwan halfway through the trip to make money.
 In the evening I taught advanced conversation and business discourse to adult professionals.
-Every morning I taught (more like, performed) for 2-4 year-olds.
+Every morning I taught 2-4 year-olds.
 Improvising classes using a supply of props and toys, I invented games to involve the students with the material.
-These teaching experiences were formative to my philosophy and approach which has been developed further at Carnegie Mellon, Georgia Tech, and DePaul.

 top